robinrendle/robinrendle.com/_projects/gusto-brand-refresh.md

 Along the way we decided to audit and remove a number of similar components as well as updating the typesetting, colors, and illustrations of these core components.
 We also had to ensure that any changes we made to the Library wouldn’t break anything in our primary web application.

-The real difficulty with this project was that were so many custom components and older parts of the app that were not in React at all and so although many pages would simply inherit styles and components from the Library, we still had to refactor dozens of pages to make sure that they were using the correct components and design patterns.
+That was the real difficulty of this project: there were so many custom components and older parts of the app that were not in React at all and so although many pages would simply inherit styles and components from the Library, we still had to refactor dozens of pages to make sure that they were using the correct components and design patterns.

-One of the features we improved was the Payroll flow which allows customers to pay their employees via Gusto and is the most essential feature of the Gusto web app:
+One of the features we improved was the Payroll flow which allows customers to pay their employees and is perhaps the most essential feature of the Gusto web app:

 <div class="m-wrapper--full">
   <figure class="m-wrapper--unpadded">